Edugate/Documentation/rr3-admin/source/validators.rst

 About Validators
 ================
 When an entity, for example a Service Provider (SP), should be joined to a federation, you may use external validators to check metadata of such an entity before asking to join the federation.
-Using this technique, the person asking to join the SP to the federation can find out if metadata are correct or contains all the required information within.
+Using this technique, the person asking to join the SP to the federation can find out if metadata is correct and contains all the required information within.

 Adding a Validator
 ==================